Vegas Hotel Guide

 Venue-Specific Notes for 2026

-XS Nightclub at Wynn: Table service is the reliable path for all-male groups at XS.
+XS Nightclub at Wynn: Note: XS Nightclub is closed for renovation August 1–December 30, 2026, with its grand reopening on NYE December 31.
+EBC at Night (Encore Beach Club at Night) is the on-property Wynn nightlife option for bachelor parties during this period.
+The info below applies for trips after NYE 2026.
+Table service is the reliable path for all-male groups at XS.
 Saturday guest list enforcement is strict after 11 PM.
 XS's outdoor pool terrace has historically had looser ratio enforcement at the separate terrace entry than the main indoor room — if your group is staying at Wynn or Encore, arriving via the pool-deck connector rather than the main street-side entry may help.

 OMNIA Nightclub at Caesars: The Terrace level operates with a separate entrance from the main five-level club.
 Terrace-only entry for all-male groups on Friday nights has worked reliably before 10:30 PM, bypassing the stricter main-room guest list.
 The Terrace has a more relaxed atmosphere than the lower main room floors.